jamesnocentini/GrowthHackersReader/android/README.md

  ### Tutorial

- 1. In `Application.`, we already have a Couchbase Lite database set up in the `initDatabase()` method.
+ 1. In `Application.java`, we already have a Couchbase Lite database set up in the `initDatabase()` method.
  Let's set up the pull replication to get the articles from Sync Gateway.
 Create a `setupSync` method:

  ```java